Passer au contenu

 1. Hang with your arms straight, palms facing forward.

-2. Bring your knees up toward your chest and pass your legs between your arms.
+2. Bring your knees towards your chest and pass your legs between your arms.

-3. Continue rotating until you are upside down with your arms outstretched.
+3. Keep rotating until you're upside down, with your arms straight.

 4. Let your shoulders open naturally, then slowly return to the starting position.

-5. Check the return phase to avoid any shocks.
+5. Control the return phase to avoid any jolts.

 Tips:

-Progress slowly and always maintain control of the movement, especially during the return phase.
+Progress slowly and always keep control of the movement, especially on the way back down.

 Execution

-1. Hang with your arms straight, shoulders active, and eyes looking forward.
+1. Hang with your arms straight, shoulders active, and gaze forward.

-2. For knee lifts, lift them toward your chest as you exhale.
+2. For knee raises, bring your knees towards your chest as you exhale.

-3. For leg raises, extend your legs and raise them to horizontal (or higher).
+3. For leg raises, straighten your legs and lift them until they're horizontal (or even higher).

 Tips: